-The bar is popular with all ages, and you’ll find a mix of tourists and locals.
-If you came to Ireland with the desire to listen to some truly authentic Irish music, get into Taaffes before the crowds hit in order to find yourself a place to sit.
+The Galway bar is popular with all ages, and you’ll find a mix of tourists and locals.
+If you came to Ireland with the desire to listen to some truly authentic Irish music, get into Taaffes before the crowds hit to find yourself a place to sit.

 - Location: 19 Shop St, Galway

-Insider Tip: Looking for a beer recommendation?
+- Insider Tip: Looking for a beer recommendation?
 Try the Galway Hooker.

 If you’re looking for a lively pub in Galway, that’s precisely what you’ll find at Tig Coili.
-This bar has been a staple of the city for years and boasts some of the finest Irish music.
+This Galway bar has been a staple of the city for years and boasts some of the finest Irish music.

 There are 14 musical sessions a week, so you have an excellent chance of hearing some wonderful traditional Irish music if you happen to drop by.
 The Latin Quarter, where the pub is located, is a vibrant neighborhood of Galway with plenty to do and see, and Tig Coili is just one of many places to visit in this part of the city.

 - Location: Maingard Street, Latin Quarter, Galway

 As far as historical interior decorating goes, The Quays Pub has pretty much got the ‘cool’ factor locked down.
-The outside of the pub is quaint and colorful, painted cream and deep blue with red window panes and hanging flower baskets adorning the outer walls.
+The outside of this Galway pub is quaint and colorful, painted cream and deep blue with red window panes and hanging flower baskets adorning the outer walls.
 The inside, however, gets cooler the further you go in.

 - Location: Quay Ln, Galway

-Insider Tip: Try the beef-and-Guinness stew for a wholly Irish dining experience!
+- Insider Tip: Try the beef-and-Guinness stew for a wholly Irish dining experience!